swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ### Task API

-Much of the proposed implementation of structured concurrency is in the APIs for creating, querying, and managing APIs described here.
+Much of the proposed implementation of structured concurrency is in the APIs for creating, querying, and managing tasks.

 #### The `Task` type

 The `Task` type describes a task and can be used to query or cancel that task.
-It also used as a namespace for operations on the currently-executing task.
+It's also used as a namespace for operations on the currently-executing task.

 ```swift
 struct Task<Success: Sendable, Failure: Error>: Equatable, Hashable, Sendable { ... }